YisusOnDev/PracticeJob_API/README.md

   </a>
 </p>

-> PracticeJob API for WebApp and MobileApp
+> PracticeJob API for WebApp and MobileApp built with .NET Core 3.1

 ## Author